mozilla/crontabber/docs/user/moreadvancedapps.rst

 Postgres specific apps
 ----------------------

-``crontabber`` provides several class decorators to make use of postrges easier within a crontabber app.
+``crontabber`` provides several class decorators to make use of postgres easier within a crontabber app.
 These decorators can imbue your app class with the correct configuration to automatically connect with Postgres and handle transactions automatically.
 The three decorators provide differing